sourcegraph/handbook/content/people-ops/hiring.md

 1. What is the current runway and the monthly burn rate?
 1. How much cash does the company have in the bank?
 1. Other [questions about Sourcegraph's internal financial metrics](../ceo/index.md#questions-about-sourcegraph).

+## Making an offer

+Once the decision is made to [extend an offer](interview_process.md#outcome) to a candidate, the hiring manager and a representative from the People Ops team will schedule a call to walk through a summary of the offer.
+This summary will include an overview of cash compensation (including any commission or bonus plans), benefits, and any equity-based compensation (including a simple calculator for potential future values).

+With the candidate's approval, Sourcegraph will then conduct three reference check interviews with former peers and at least one former manager.
+If we are happy with the results, the Sourcegraph legal team will send the official DocuSign with the appropriate contracting or employment agreement(s) for the candidate's role, status, and location.
+Templates for employees and contractors can be found in the shared [HR/Employees/Contractors Dropbox folder](https://www.dropbox.com/home/Legal/HR%3AEmployees%3AContractors).